-2. Is it common for people to develop symptoms when exposed to fragrance?
+2.Is it common for people to develop symptoms when exposed to fragrance?

 Approximately one-third of Canadians experience symptoms when they are exposed to perfumes, fragrances and other scented products.
-This includes people suffering from asthma and other respiratory disorders, migraine, allergies and environmental sensitivities.
+This includes people suffering from asthma and other respiratory disorders, migraine, allergies and multiple chemical sensitivities (MCS).